 The U.K.'s Virgin Media could start suspending persistent file sharers on a temporary basis, using information provided to it by Universal Music.
 The ISP announced on Monday that it would, before Christmas, launch an all-you-can-eat music download service for its users, based on a monthly subscription fee.
 The tracks will all be DRM-free, reports CNET.

-Virgin pointed out that "no customers will be permanently disconnected and the process will not depend on network monitoring or interception of customer traffic by Virgin Media."
+Virgin pointed out that "no customers will be permanently disconnected and the process will not

 - Top trends: Improve graduation rates and retention - August 8, 2019